 I don’t understand!
 I had done absolutely nothing to learn or prepare for this moment, why was not able to mash buttons and make new games?
 I guess I needed to read the manual.

-What I discovered wasn’t exactly what I hoped, but in retrospect it was something very useful.
-Yes, the interface and controllers were cryptic, but Basic Programming taught me about a basic concepts in programming that would be with me my whole life.
+What I discovered wasn’t exactly what I hoped, but in retrospect, it was something very useful.
+Yes, the interface and controllers were cryptic, but Basic Programming taught me about basic concepts in programming that would be with me my whole life.

 With this cartridge, I could write my name or move a brick, all under the wise tutelage of this program’s creator, Warren Robinett (of Adventure fame).
 Who was able to create Basic Programming despite the tight limitations of the system.